The Hitch-Hiker

-The Hitch-Hiker is a 1953 American film noir thriller co-written and directed by Ida Lupino, starring Edmond O'Brien, William Talman and Frank Lovejoy, about two friends taken hostage by a hitchhiker during an automobile trip to Mexico.
+The Hitch-Hiker is a 1953 American independent film noir thriller directed by Ida Lupino, who co-wrote it with her former husband Collier Young, and starring Edmond O'Brien, William Talman and Frank Lovejoy.
+Based on the 1950 killing spree of Billy Cook, the film follows two friends who are taken hostage by a serial-murdering hitchhiker during an automobile trip to Mexico.

-The Hitch-Hiker was the first American mainstream film noir directed by a woman.
+The Hitch-Hiker was the first mainstream-released American film of its type directed by a woman.
 It was selected in 1998 for preservation in the United States National Film Registry as being "culturally, historically or aesthetically significant."

-The film was a fictionalized version of the Billy Cook murder spree.